 If you have had mice that have died in your garage, you need to follow the correct process for getting rid of a dead mouse and smell!

 Mice like your garage because it offers them a warm, safe environment to set up a nest.
 Also, as mice are afraid of humans, they prefer to set up a nest in places that are not frequently visited by people.
 Your garage is a prime place for mice if it is not secured!

 How do mice get into your garage?

 Mice can enter your garage through any crack or hole that is small enough.
 You should seal off entry points to your garage that mice can use to gain entry.
 Perform regular, and thorough checks around your garage to identify any entry points and seal them up immediately.

 Yes – mice will happily set up a nest in your garage!
 It offers them a secure environment away from predators to rear their young.
 Not only that, but it also offers warmth and protection from you!
 Mice are scared of humans, so they will want to stay out of your way!
 Ultimately, if they have a nest in there, then not only do you need to get rid of a mouse in your garage, but you need to get rid of a nest of them too!

 Is it common to have mice in the garage?

 Yes – it is common to have mice in the garage.
 They are attracted to your garage because it offers protection, and a safe environment for them to build a nest and raise their young.
 Your garage is also likely to have more items they can chew up to use for nesting too.
 Although it is common, you will want to get rid of mice in your garage if you notice them in there!

-Let’s not forget that mice can harbor some nasty diseases, such as hantavirus, and leptospirosis (which can be fatal for your pets).
-For this reason, you will want to get rid of them very quickly, right?
-This is also the reason why I ALWAYS wear protection when entering a confined area that is known to have mice activity.
-A respirator, some strong gloves, and feet protection are a must!
+Let’s not forget that mice can harbor some nasty diseases, such as hantavirus and leptospirosis (which can be fatal for your pets).
+For this reason, you will want to get rid of them very quickly.
+This is also why I ALWAYS wear protection when entering a confined area known to have mice activity.
+A respirator, some strong gloves, and foot protection are a must!